dottjt/plastic/other/other.md

 The second theme is that of degradation, guilt and self-harm.
 I feel that a lot of life is expressed in these terms to an extent which is often out of our control,

 Although I maintain a high level of self-respect, no longer bridled in addiction or self-harm (the latter is questionable) the point is that there is no possible way I could have written an entire book if it weren’t for this

+Thrust manic through a vision which holds itself together in fake competition, moaning anguish at the avaricious nature of the cancer it once called growth

+An orgy of alpha-expression primed with buckets of meat and lean equestrian talents.
+Then you slice him with .
+I was side-tracked.
+Where was I again.

+In that very moment, the asian man preoccupying my body died in shame, replaced by an inaccurate testimony of